 The VFA issued the first Fisheries Notice in June 2020 and this was followed by a separate Fisheries Notice in March 2021.
 These brought in new restrictions on how authorised fishing gear can be used and how often.
 The management arrangements are designed to ensure the fishery remains sustainable and safe and were developed in consultation with Corner Inlet's commercial licence holders and various key stakeholders.
-A summary on each of the management arrangements is provided in section 5.2 of the draft management plan or you can view the full Fisheries Notices on the VFA website.
+A summary on each of the management arrangements is provided in section 5.2 of the management plan or you can view the full Fisheries Notices on the VFA website.

-These Notices are still relatively new with the second Notice only introduced in March 2021 and the continued effectiveness of the Notices will be closely monitored by the VFA over the next 12-24 months in consultation with the Corner Inlet Fishery Management Advisory Committee (once established).
+The Fisheries Notice rules are now contained in the Fisheries (Further Corner Inlet Fishery) Notice 2022 and are still relatively new (with some of these rules only introduced in March 2021).
+The continued effectiveness of the Fisheries Notice will be closely monitored by the VFA over the next 12-24 months in consultation with the Corner Inlet Fishery Management Advisory Committee (once established).